 Custom String Solvers.
-Many analyses use custom solvers for string constraints [7, 10, 14, 16, 28, 37-39].
-All of these approaches include some implementation for language intersection and language inclusion; most, similarly to Hampi, can perform regular-language intersection.
-Each of these implementations is tightly integrated with the associated program analysis, making a direct comparison with Hampi impractical.
+Many analyses use custom solvers to solve string constraints [8, 13, 17, 19, 29, 39-41].
+All of these approaches include some implementation for language intersection and language inclusion; most, like HAMPI, can perform regular language intersection.
+Each of these implementations is tightly integrated with the associated program analysis, making a direct comparison with HAMPI impractical.

-Christensen et al. [7] have a static analysis tool to check for SQL injection vulnerabilities that uses automata-based techniques to represent over-approximation of string values.
-Fu et al. [14] also use an automata-based method to solve string constraints.
-Ruan et al. [33] use a first-order encoding of string functions occurring in C programs, and solve the constraints using a linear arithmetic solver.
+Christensen et al. [8] have a static analysis tool to check for SQL injection vulnerabilities that uses automata-based techniques to represent over-approximation of string values.
+Fu et al. [17] also use an automata-based method to solve string constraints.
+Ruan et al [34] use a first-order encoding of string functions occurring in C programs, and solve the constraints using a linear arithmetic solver.

-Besides the custom solvers by Wassermann et al. [37], the solver by Emmi et al. [10] is closest to Hampi.
+Besides the custom solvers by Wasserman et al. [39], the solver by Emmi et al. [13] is closest to HAMPI in terms of expressiveness and usage for testing and analysis applications.
 Emmi et al. used their solver for automatic test case generation for database applications.
-Unlike Hampi, their solver allows constraints over unbounded regular languages and linear arithmetic, but does not support context-free grammars.
+Unlike HAMPI, their solver allows constraints over unbounded regular languages and linear arithmetic, but does not support context-free grammars.

 Many of the program analyses listed here perform similar tasks when reasoning about string-valued variables.
-This is strong evidence that a unified approach, in the form of an external string-constraint solvers such as HAMPI, is warranted.
+This is strong evidence that a unified approach, in the form of an external string constraint solvers like HAMPI, is warranted.

-Theoretical Work on String Constraints: A variety of problems involve strings constraints, and there is an extensive literature on the theoretical study of these problems [27,30,31].
-Our work is focused on efficient techniques for a practical string-constraint solver that is usable as a library and is sufficiently expressible to support a large variety of applications.
+Theoretical Work on Satisfiability of String Constraints: There are a variety of inter-related problems involving strings constraints, and there is an extensive literature on the theoretical study of these problems [28, 31, 32, 35].
+However, we are focused on efficient techniques for a practical string solver that is usable as a library and is sufficiently expressible to support a large variety of applications.